Spirals-Team/test4repair-experiments/results/math/5/jGenProg/readme.md

 Nb of EvoSuite Tests: 164

-Nb of Failing EvoSuite Tests: 164
+Nb of Failing EvoSuite Tests: 6

 ---
 #Seed: 11

 ## Patch 7 #  jGenProg+MinImpact With Seed 11

+jGenProg+MinImpact returns this patch in the first place

 org.apache.commons.math3.complex.Complex : 305